 If you drive an older vehicle with cruise control, you might have an issue with the vacuum actuator or the cable that connects to the throttle.
-If there has been damage done to vacuum hoses or the actuator, the cruise control will stop working altogether.
+If there has been damage done to the vacuum hoses or the actuator, the cruise control will stop working altogether.

 Additionally, the cable linking the actuator to the throttle must be in good shape.
 If it has been broken, the cruise control will fail.